mindful eating workshops

 “Emma Randall has run many weight management groups for me over the years.
 She has a real knack for turning the science of nutrition into something we can all understand.
 Her talks are informative and fun.
 Clients are always pleased when I tell them she is taking a group.
 She has a real empathy for clients with weight issues and speaks their language”.

-If you’d like to see my events schedule or attend one of my talks please click HERE, or if you would like to host one of my mindful eating workshops or talks at your own premises, please contact me: 07961 423120 or email me (Emma Randall): info@mindfuleating.org.uk for further details and to discuss your requirements.
+See my events schedule, or if you would like to host one of my mindful eating workshops or talks at your own premises, please contact me: 07961 423120 or email me (Emma Randall): info@mindfuleating.org.uk for further details and to discuss your requirements.